dimitar-4/ms2-memory-game/README.md

 ### Surface:

+ The desired visual direction for the project is to be a classic card game with good contrasts between the content and the background.
- To create a feeling for a classic game from couple of decades ago the project is using white, electric green and dark gray color for the text backgrounds.
-This three color scheme is also combined with the "Play" and "Exo" Google fonts to further point the project in the desired visual direction.
-The background images are chosen according to the character of the game.
+The main color used in the project is light(electric) green for text, borders, icons etc. It's contrasting good with all available backgrounds images.
+"Play" and "Exo" Google fonts are used also for the titles and text content to further point the project in the desired visual direction.

 ## Features

  * This memory game project is made to be responsive on different devices.
- * The game includes a full instructions on the Home page that explains how to play.
+ * The game includes a full instructions on the Home page that explains how to play the game.
+ * The "Play" and "Reastart" buttons on the Home page and above the game board help the user to navigate more easily.
+ * The game board as the main feature to interact with.
- * It is also provides interactions not only with the game it self, but with changing the theme (backgraund image) on the game page so that the feel and look variates with the user's preferences.
+ * It also provides the user with three buttons to change the theme (backgraund image) on the game page so that the looks variates for different preferences.
- * There are also couple of additional buttons like Restart/Play buttons on the Home page and above the game grid that helps navigating and interacting more easily.
- * The Car Brands Memory Game headings on both pages are links to eachother.

 ## Technologies Used